How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 Landing Page Views offer more information than Link Clicks, making them a superior metric to monitor the ongoing success of your ads.

-In this post, we will not only explain how to use ad performance measuring tools to your advantage, but we’ll also uncover some of the reasons your FB ad might be underperforming and give you some tips for how to increase your numbers (the best numbers) so you can see more leads converted and make the money you spend on Facebook ads really worthwhile.
+In this post, we will not only explain how to use ad performance measuring tools to your advantage, but we’ll also uncover some of the reasons your FB ad might be underperforming and give you some tips for how to increase your numbers (the best numbers) so you can see more leads converted and make the money you spend on Facebook ads worthwhile.

 If you are paying for ads to drive traffic to your pages, make sure you are using Landing Page Views for Facebook, as it’s the most powerful metric available for determining the success of this goal.